Skip to Main Content

 • Insect Infestation

 A warm, humid environment that has mold and mildew in it is perfect grounds for an insect infestation.
-Insects like cockroaches, termites, and mold mites can take root in a basement that has a damp and humid climate, especially if mold is forming.
+Insects like cockroaches, termites, and ants are drawn to a damp and humid environment.
+Over time, these pests can cause damage or spread throughout your home.

 How to Fix Wet Walls in Your Basement